tomasz-naklicki/pasy_i_przejscia/README.md

 # ZPO Project - Your Deepness Model
 ![banner](https://github.com/user-attachments/assets/fd38583b-0cd6-4013-8cd7-eebd29a1bb40)

+A segmentation model for finding pedestrian and bicycle crossings on satellite images.
+Based on the examples from [segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch) by Pavel Iakubovskii.

 ## Dataset
 Model was trained on a dataset of ~1100 satellite images of Poznan, taken from the Poznan 2022 dataset available in https://qms.nextgis.com/.
 The full dataset is available [here](https://drive.google.com/file/d/1synechPaO5nK8iK8XE_6utxdJ9_LcOLf/view?usp=sharing).
 In total, there are around 1200 bicycle crossings and 1900 pedestrian crossings annotated.
 There was no preprocessing performed on the images in dataset.
 The images are available in **train**, **test** and **valid** folders, and corresponding mask files are located in **trainannot**, **testannot** and **validannot** folders.
 All images and masks are in png format, and have 512x512 resolution.